 This approach does however have significant challenges gaining sufficient data.
 When life insurers estimate mortality rates for their annuity portfolios, they have access to industry-wide mortality rates and often have statistically significant death data of their own to fit appropriate mortality base rates.
 However, there are no specific sets of mortality rates readily available for PPO claimants or for individuals subject to the type of severe brain and spinal injuries typically suffered by PPO claimants in the UK.
-The number of PPO claimants in the UK is very low compared to the number of annuities written by life insurers, and it is likely to be many years until there are sufficient data points to enable any statistically robust set of mortality rates to be produced.
+The number of PPO claimants in the UK is very low compared to the number of annuities written by life insurers, and it is likely to be many years until there are sufficient data points to enable any statistically robust set of mortality rates to be produced and even then, there may be insufficient data.